What is a House Call?

 Perhaps you may recall a time from your childhood when a family physician would make a house call to your home.
 If not you, an older relative may remember those times.
 In the 1930s, doctors were reported to see and treat patients in their home about 40% of the time.
 The iconic doctor bags, carried by these pioneers included space for diagnostic and common treatment regimens, for the convenience of the ill in the community.

 Why did house calls go away?
-The advancement of care in the hospital setting and growing number of physician specialties with ever-evolving technology are just a few reasons why house calls fell out of favor.
+The advancement of care in the hospital setting and a growing number of physician specialties with ever-evolving technology are just a few reasons why house calls fell out of favor.
 Yet, the allure of receiving medical care in an environment chosen by the patient is gaining interest and appeal for both young and old.
 There are several reasons why house calls make sense, even in this modern era.

-Insurance does not typically cover house calls, although there is growing recognition for need for coverage, especially in the elderly with physical limitations and chronic conditions.
+Insurance does not typically cover house calls, although there is growing recognition for the need for coverage, especially in the elderly with physical limitations and chronic conditions.
 Concierge medicine practices or physicians who make house calls generally charge their patients by the visit, or they offer a limited number of home/office visits with their membership programs.

 How do you know a house call is right for you?